Radiotherapy uses high energy x-rays to destroy cancer cells.

 You might have radiotherapy after surgery for pleural mesothelioma.
 Or you might have radiotherapy to reduce the symptoms of pleural mesothelioma if you can’t have surgery.

 You don't usually have radiotherapy for peritoneal mesothelioma because it causes too many side effects.

 The radiotherapy team plan your external beam radiotherapy before you start treatment.
 This means working out the dose of radiotherapy you need and exactly where you need it.

-You may have side effects if you have a few weeks of radiotherapy treatment after surgery for early pleural mesothelioma.
+You might have side effects if you have a few weeks of radiotherapy after surgery for pleural mesothelioma.
 The most common side effects are reddening of the skin and loss of hair in the treatment area.